Waterford Gaeltacht: Language status

+Comhlucht Forbartha na nDéise

 Research into the status of the language in the area is carried out from time to time.
 The last such survey of the area was carried out in May 2006.
 Given the small population of the area, a full population survey was carried out.
 The research was carried out on behalf of the local development company, Comhlucht Forbartha na nDéise, by a team from Cork Institute of Technology.
 Over one quarter (29.7%) of households were found to use Irish as the principal home language, over two thirds (68.6%) were principally English speaking while a small minority (0.5%) another language was the principal language of the home.
 More than six-sevenths (86.3%) of respondents reported the ability to speak Irish, 13.7% reported that they are unable to speak Irish.
 Of those who speak Irish, well over three quarters speak Irish at home, with over half (53.5%) speaking Irish at home on a daily basis.
 Over one third of those claiming the ability to speak Irish reported speaking Irish at work and with friends on a daily basis.
 When asked if they wished to retain their status as a Gaeltacht area, the residence of Gaeltacht na nDéise gave a nearly unanimous response with 98% in favour.

 Language planning

-Acht na Gaeltachta 2012 has set out a language planning process that will be undertaken in 26 Language Planning Areas throughout the Gaeltach, as set out by The Department of Arts, Heritage and the Gaeltacht.
+The Gaeltacht Act 2012 has set out a language planning process that will be undertaken in 26 Language Planning Areas throughout the Gaeltach, as set out by the Department of Rural and Community Development and the Gaeltacht.
 Gaeltacht na nDéise constitutes a single Language Planning Area under the act.
 A 'Ceanneagraíocht' or lead-organisation is selected by Údarás na Gaeltachta to develop a language plan aimed at increasing the use of Irish in their community.
 Comhlucht Forbartha na nDéise was selected by Údarás na Gaeltachta as the lead-organisation for Gaeltacht na nDéise.
 As such, Comhlucht Forbartha na nDéise had two years to develop a seven-year language plan for the area.